 Kenyon wasn’t told how to identify signs that her mother, who had low sodium levels, was slipping into a medical crisis.
 Nor was she given any advice about how to prevent those crises from occurring.

-This kind of treatment is normal, according to a long-awaited report on family caregiving from the National Academies of Sciences, Engineering and Medicine, which acknowledges that the nearly 18 million caregivers for older adults are routinely marginalized and ignored within the health care system.
+This kind of treatment is normal, according to a 2018 report on family caregiving from the National Academies of Sciences, Engineering and Medicine, which acknowledged that caregivers for older adults are routinely marginalized and ignored within the health care system.

 “Caregivers are, on the one hand, heavily relied upon but on the other hand overlooked,” said Richard Schulz, chair of the 19-member expert panel that crafted the report and a professor of psychiatry at the University of Pittsburgh.